 .tar file is unpacked, data for each observation/visit/exposure/detector will appear in a separate subdirectory.
 For each subdirectory, the data bundle includes by default the highest-level data products, plus all parent data (unless those data have been de-selected in the download manager) For example, if an observation/visit/exposure/detector combination resulted in Level-2 data products, all Level-1 products would automatically be included unless the user explicitly chooses otherwise.
 Note: Level-3 products will appear in separate directories.

 The zip (or tar) file will include a file called

 MANIFEST.HTML which lists each file name, a short description, and whether access is restricted.
 It will also note any files that could not be downloaded and the reason why (e.g., if you do not have permission to retrieve them).

 MAST portal download examples

 The MAST programmatic API

 It is possible to retrieve data using scripts in various programming languages, such as Unix shell scripts or Python, through the Mashup API for MAST.
 See Programmatic Interfaces for details.

 A variety of community applications can retrieve data from astronomical archives, including MAST.
 These tools use Virtual Observatory protocols to discover and retrieve data files.
-Table 2. proviedes with a list of some of them.
+Table 2 provides a few examples of such tools.

 |Aladin||Sky atlas tool|